 - II.
 Specific Service Requirements

 - C. Access Services

 - 1.0 Care Management

 - 2.0 Emergency Need

 - 3.0 Fair Housing Services

 - 4.0 Foreclosure Intervention Counseling

 - 5.0 Guardianship

 - 6.0 Housing Coordination

 - 7.0 Information & Referral

 - 8.0 Legal Assistance refer to OAA Section IIB 8.0

 - 9.0 Long Term Care Ombudsman refer to OAA Section IIB 9.0

-- 10.0 Outreach and Assistance refer to OAA Section IIA 2.0

-- 11.0 Ridelink
+- 10.0 Ridelink

-SERVICE NAME Care Management SERVICE NUMBER 1.0 SERVICE CATEGORY Access Services Care Management (CM) is the provision of a comprehensive assessment, care plan development, periodic reassessment, and ongoing coordination and management of in-home and other supportive services to individuals aged 60 and over who are medically complex and at risk of, or in need of, nursing facility level of care due to functional and/or cognitive limitations.
-SERVICE DEFINITION Using a person-centered planning process, services are brokered or directly purchased according to an agreed-upon service plan to assist the participant in maintaining independence.
+SERVICE NAME Care Management SERVICE NUMBER 1.0 SERVICE CATEGORY Access Services SERVICE DEFINITION Care Management (CM) is the provision of a comprehensive assessment, care plan development, periodic reassessment, and ongoing coordination and management of in-home and other supportive services to individuals aged 60 and over who are medically complex and at risk of, or in need of, nursing facility level of care due to functional and/or cognitive limitations.
+Using a person-centered planning process, services are brokered or directly purchased according to an agreed-upon service plan to assist the participant in maintaining independence.
+CM functions include assessment, services independence.
 CM functions include assessment, service plan development, service arranging, follow up and monitoring, and reassessment.
 Activities are designed to enhance participant autonomy, respect participant preferences, support caregivers and promote efficient use of available resources.
-Activities shall be conducted in accordance with the established Adult and Aging Services Association (AASA) CM Performance Criteria.
-UNIT OF SERVICE Provision of a complete assessment, a reassessment, or a basic assessment.
-Unit rates may differ between each type of service.
+Activities shall be conducted in accordance with the established Adult and Aging Services Association (ACLS) CM Performance Criteria.
+UNIT OF SERVICE Initial Assessment and then a monthly fee to cover the ongoing monitoring required - minimum of monthly contacts by the SCs, periodic in-home reassessments, service adjustments and the POS billing